MikeRyan56/Camunda-BPM-Learning/README.md

 ## Things in the example

+### As of 0.1.4
+* Accounts Receivable process with BPMN and DMN file for cost center routing
+* Get current user when submitting form
+* Use of ResultList for getting 3 outputs from DMN (primary approver, limit, & secondary approver)

 ### As of 0.1.3
 1. simple color picking process
 2. color picking uses Call Activity to use a Sub Process (parallel multi instance)